Controller for processing according to GDPR

 - the existence of a right of appeal to a supervisory authority;

-- any available information as to the source of the data where the personal data are not collected from the data subject;
+- all available information on the origin of the data when the personal data are not collected from the data subject;

-- the existence of automated decision-making, including profiling, in accordance with Art.
-22 (1) and (4) DPA and, at least in these cases, meaningful information on the logic involved and the scope and intended impact of such processing on the data subject.
+- the existence of automated decision making, including profiling, in accordance with Art.
+22, para.
+1 and 4 GDPR and, at least in these cases, meaningful information on the logic involved and the scope and intended effects of such processing on the data subject.

-- You have the right to request information as to whether the personal data concerning you are being transferred to a third country or to an international organisation.
-In this context, you may request to be informed of the appropriate safeguards pursuant to Art.
-46 DPA in connection with the transfer.
+You have the right to request information whether your personal data are transferred to a third country or to an international organization.
+In this context, you may request to be informed of the appropriate guarantees in accordance with Art.
+46 GDPR in connection with the transfer.

-You have the right to ask the data controller to correct and/or complete the data if the personal data processed concerning you is incorrect or incomplete.
+You have the right to obtain from the data controller the rectification and/or integration of any personal data processed concerning you if it is incorrect or incomplete.
 The data controller shall make the correction without delay.

-5.4.1 You may request the controller to delete immediately the personal data concerning you and the controller is obliged to delete such data immediately if one of the following reasons applies:
+(1) You may request the controller to delete your personal data immediately and the controller is obliged to delete such data immediately if one of the following reasons applies:

-- you revoke your consent on which the processing was based pursuant to Art.
-6 para.
-1 letter a or Art.
-9 para.
-2 letter a DPA and there is no other legal basis for the processing.
+- You revoke your consent on which the processing was based in accordance with Art.
+6 (1) (a) or Art.
+9 (2) (a) GDPR and there is no other legal basis for the processing.

-- You object to the processing pursuant to Art.
-21 para.
-1 GDPR and there are no legitimate reasons for the processing, or you object to the processing pursuant to Art.
-21 para.
-2 GDPR.
+- You object to the processing in accordance with Art.
+21 (1) GDPR and there are no legitimate reasons for the processing which take precedence, or you object to the processing in accordance with Art.
+21 (2) GDPR.

 - The deletion of personal data concerning you is necessary to comply with a legal obligation under Union law or the law of the Member States to which the controller is subject.

-5.4.3 The right of cancellation does not apply where processing is necessary
+(3) The right to erasure shall not apply where the processing is necessary

-- on the exercise of the right to freedom of expression and information;
+- for the exercise of the right to freedom of expression and information;

-- to comply with a legal obligation to which the processing relates under Union or national law to which the controller is subject or to carry out a task carried out in the public interest or in the exercise of official authority vested in the controller;
+- to comply with a legal obligation to which the processing is subject under Union or national law to which the controller is subject, or to carry out a task carried out in the public interest or in the exercise of official authority vested in the controller;

-- for reasons of public interest in the field of public health pursuant to Art.
-9 para.
-2 letters h and i and Art.
-9 para.
-3 GDPR;
+- for reasons of public interest relating to public health pursuant to Art.
+9 (2) (h) and i as well as Art.
+9 (3) GDPR;

 - to assert, exercise or defend legal claims.